 - If you have heart-shaped chocolate metal boxes, use them to decorate the entryway.
 I got a huge chocolate box last year, so I joined the bottom and top together with Gorilla glue.
-You can use similar heart shapes trays like these for this project.
+You can use heart shapes trays from Dollar Tree for this project.
 Then drilled small holes on two sides.
 Run twine through these two holes.
 Then I drilled bigger holes in between to insert delicate artificial flower branches and twigs.
-You can find the feminine delicate flower stems at Dollar tree or on Amazon.
+You can find the feminine delicate flower stems at Dollar Tree or on Amazon.
 I just had some lying around from one of the decor projects so I repurposed them and they fit well.

 - Bake him heart-shaped cookies and place heart-shaped love notes in the gift box.
 Check our DIY heart-shaped love notes here.